 USQ Student Advice Line: Students can call 1300 932 483 and reach a dedicated 24 hour advice line for all university enquiries, health, wellbeing or general living supports.
 This is a free call from landlines in Australia.
 Standard rates apply from mobile phones.
 Students calling from overseas can call +61 2 8905 0392 where billing is dependent on your international service provider.

 Employees may access Employee Assistance Program (EAP) for free confidential and professional advice, counselling and referral services.
-Please contact the Workforce Support and Partnering team for further information.
+Please contact the People Partner team in the People Portfolio for further information.

 1800RESPECT (1800 737 732) is the National Sexual Assault Domestic Family Violence Counselling Service.
 It is a confidential online and telephone counselling, information and referral service available 24 hours a day, 7 days a week.